 The Federal Government established the Federal Employees' Group Life Insurance (FEGLI) Program in 1954 to provide group term life insurance.
 FEGLI can help you meet your life insurance needs.
 Federal employees, Federal retirees (if they meet certain criteria to continue the coverage into retirement), and their family members can be covered under Basic and Optional insurance.

-If you are an eligible employee you are automatically covered for Basic insurance, and have three Optional insurances you can elect.
-Option A-Standard equals $10,000; Option B-Additional equals one to five multiples of your salary; Option C-Family equals one to five multiples of coverage for your eligible family members.
-Each multiple equals $5,000 for a spouse, $2,500 for each child.
+If you are an eligible employee you are automatically enrolled in Basic insurance, which covers your life for your annual rate of pay rounded up to the nearest whole $1,000 plus $2,000.
+There are also three Optional insurances you can elect.
+Option A-Standard equals $10,000 more coverage on your life; Option B-Additional equals one to five multiples of your salary of more coverage on your life; and Option C-Family equals one to five multiples of coverage on the lives of your eligible family members.
+Each multiple of Option C equals $5,000 of coverage on your spouse and $2,500 of coverage on each eligible child.
+Generally, eligible children under Option C are your unmarried dependent children under age 22.

 General Program Requirements